Paying taxes sucks!

 Do you value your donation at the price it is currently in the closest retail outlet?

-You could put any amount you wanted and there would be no one to let you know that you’re doing it wrong.
+You could put any amount you wanted regarding what you donate to charity and there would be no one to let you know that you’re doing it wrong.

 Medical Expenses & Health Insurance